From Minimal Strings towards Jackiw-Teitelboim Gravity: On their Resurgence, Resonance, and Black Holes: Resurgent Asymptotics: Perturbative versus Nonperturbative

 One adequate algorithmic procedure was already introduced quite early-on, in \cite{gm90b}.
 It makes use of the nonlinear ODE for the resolvent \eqref{eq:nonlinear_ODE_resolv}---hence in some sense setting up a string-equation-like calculation at \textit{generic} order $k$.
 This algorithm is however quite attached to the multicritical problem.
 One other very efficient algorithm was introduced by Zograf in \cite{z07, z08} (see \cite{os19} as well), which exploits various properties of the free energy $F\left(\left\{t_k\right\}\right)$ of general 2d topological gravity \cite{dw90, w91, k92, iz92, dw18}---\textit{i.e.}, the 2d gravity model whose KdV times are all turned-on and left unspecified.
 While originally devoted to the computation of Weil--Petersson volumes---which are obtained via the same choice of KdV times which yields JT gravity---it can be easily generalized to any \textit{arbitrary} choice of KdV times as we shall show in the following.
-This allows us to address both multicritical and minimal-string models with the exact same procedure (and even eventually address any 2d topological gravity in future work).
+This allows us to address both multicritical and minimal-string models with the exact same procedure (and even eventually address any 2d topological gravity\footnote{Likely even alongside their multi-boundary correlation functions, similarly to what was done in \cite{os20a}.} in future work).

 Once a good number of perturbative data is generated through the algorithm, there comes the question of using it to numerically test the nonperturbative data we have computed analytically in the previous sections.
 We already briefly mentioned resurgent large-order relations in subsection~\ref{subsec:multi_string_eq}, and we gave a na\"\i ve expression for the leading large-order growth of the perturbative coefficients for the specific heat, in \eqref{eq:multi-large-order-naive}.
 As we now make such resurgent large-order relations precise, the models we are considering result in slightly more complicated large-order formulae than the na\"\i ve \eqref{eq:multi-large-order-naive}, simply by the fact that there are multiple instanton actions with the same absolute value and, therefore, multiple singularities on the complex Borel plane which are equally distant from the origin (hence with equal weight).
 As already illustrated in subsection~\ref{subsec:multi_string_eq}, $(2,2k-1)$ multicritical models with $k\geq 3$ feature four symmetric and complex conjugate instanton actions, all of which equally contributing to the leading large-order growth of the perturbative coefficients of the free energy, which then take the form\footnote{We start herein following the notation in \cite{msw07}.} (see, \textit{e.g.}, \cite{msw07, ps09, ars14} for other examples of similar asymptotics) \be F^{(0)}_{g \gg 1} \simeq \frac{\Gamma \left( 2g-\beta_F \right)}{\abs{A}^{2g-\beta_F}}\, \mu^{(1)}\, \cos \left( \left(2g-\beta_F\right) \theta_A + \theta_1 \right) \left.\Big\{ 1+\mathcal{O} \left(g^{-1}\right) \right.\Big\}. \ee